KakuzatouRemi/REMI/README.md

 # Remilia's Utilities
 Intended for my server, and to those who want to try it

+# Gems
++ To obtain, mine Stone or Deepslate, has 12.5% chance to drop one of 14 gems

 # Tools
 + End Sword
   + Right click to teleport 12 blocks away